 - Creamy Coconut Filling – We’ll make this on the stove.

-- Whipped Cream – Very simple.
+- Whipped Cream – Have you made my homemade whipped cream before?
+It’s very simple.
 You can add toasted coconut on top, too.

 Fully Blind Bake Pie Crust

-Some cream pie recipes call for fully baked crust and some need a partially baked crust.
+Some pie recipes call for fully baked crust and some recipes need a partially baked crust.
 Lemon meringue pie requires a partially baked pie crust because it will continue to bake with the filling.
-Coconut cream pie is a no-bake pie– the filling does not go in the oven.
+Coconut cream pie, like French silk pie for example, is a no-bake pie—the filling does not go in the oven.
 We obviously don’t want to eat raw pie dough, so we need a fully blind baked pie crust.

-I published an entire tutorial about blind baking pie crust.
+I published an entire tutorial about how to blind bake pie crust.
 I repeat *some* information here, but I encourage you to review the tutorial prior to beginning this coconut cream pie recipe.